 Critics such as Jacques Rancière and Claire Bishop have challenged the notion that participation is a de facto empowering process for the participants involved.
 In his influential book The Emancipated Spectator, Rancière suggests that empowerment is not the result of active involvement (that is, participation as a form or a function) but comes through an understanding that everyone is equally capable of inventing his/her own translation of a work of art, thus activating a particular set of meanings (that is, participation as a process of meaning and sense making, in terms of intellectual and affective engagement on the part of the participant).
-This is the type of participation primarily studied the articles this special issue.
-This type of ‘deep’ participation, which is also often invisible (that is, not necessarily evident in form), is what we allude to with our key word of ‘engagement’.
+This is the type of participation primarily studied in the articles in this special issue.
+This type of arguably ‘deep’ participation, which is also often invisible (that is, not necessarily evident in form), is what we allude to with our key word of ‘engagement’.
 Indeed, in his book Performance in the Twenty-First Century, Andy Lavender suggests that ‘engagement’ describes the mode of theatre today:

-A theatre of engagement suggests a set of performances that are turned towards their society, deliberately invested in social process, political perspective, matters of import to gathered groups of people.
+A theatre of engagement […] suggests a set of performances that are turned towards their society, deliberately invested in social process, political perspective, matters of import to gathered groups of people.
 This is a theatre that is socially committed.

 Trajectory Three: Trace – Memory

-Sarah Bay-Cheng’s article traces, pointing to ‘the compulsive, even obsessive desire to capture and translate every experience – however trivial – into digital images for recording, searching, and re-searching in the future.’
+Sarah Bay-Cheng’s article discusses traces, pointing to ‘the compulsive, even obsessive desire to capture and translate every experience – […] however trivial – into digital images for recording, searching, and re-searching in the future.’
 Digital theatres, as well as all theatres embedded within digital culture, are both gifted with and hounded by an often inherent capacity to capture and document themselves or be captured by others.
 Though live performance is often seen as tied to the present, digital performances are tied to their past: they are performances of documentation, which have technologies of documentation embedded in their make-up.
 In Blast Theory’s Karen, for example, discussed by Nedelkopoulou, the personal data that participants disclose through their interaction with the work is logged and processed, resulting in a profiling report that is sold back to participants who wish to own it.
 The event self-generates numerous traces in the form of private data disclosed by the participants or intercepted by the app, and the processing of this data for the report, as an integral aspect of the piece.
 Though participants can opt for their data to be destroyed at the end of their interaction with the work, the traces of their interactions with the system are still analysed by the artists on a meta-level, through a set of quantitative reports.
 Once you have encountered Karen through the digital, your trace remains present in the work.
 Karen remembers you, even when you’re gone.